blind-contours/CVtreeMLE/README.md

 Here, we set up our Super Learner using `SL3` for the iterative backfitting procedure and for our *Q* and *g* mechanisms.
-These learners will fit *Y*\|*W* offset by *Y*\|*A* as we fit decision trees to the exposure variables both jointly and individially.
-Once rules are established, this Super Learner will also estimate the the propensity of being exposed to the determined rule as well as estimating the outcome model.
+These learners will fit *Y*\|*W* offset by *Y*\|*A* as we fit decision trees to the exposure variables both jointly and individually Once rules are established, this Super Learner will also estimate the the propensity of being exposed to the determined rule as well as estimating the outcome model.